Common Causes of Crawl Space Damage

 Years ago, it was a common belief among homebuilders that ventilating the crawl space would help keep it dry thanks to air flow through the space.
 Now, we know better—those vents are just an easy access point for water and pests to enter the space.
 However, many of those vents still exist, especially on older homes.
 Sealing those vents and only allowing one door into the crawl for entry is an easy way to shore up the space against water and pests.

 Typically, we think of termites as the biggest pest threat to wooden structures in your crawl space, and they are definitely a problem.
-However, other bugs and even reptiles and small mammals can wreak havoc in your crawl space as well.
+However, our crawl space damage experts in Knoxville know that other bugs and even reptiles and small mammals can wreak havoc in your crawl space as well.
 Many different kinds of pests will make their home in your crawl space if given the opportunity, including bugs, spiders, snakes, squirrels, rats, and more.

 Crawl Space Waterproofing & Stabilization

-Whether you’re dealing with a water issue, sagging joists, or decaying girders, our team has a crawl space repair solution that can take care of your current issue and ensure similar problems don’t arise again.
+Whether you’re dealing with a water issue, sagging joists, decaying girders, or general crawl space damage, our Knoxville team has a crawl space repair solution that can take care of your current issue and ensure similar problems don’t arise again.

 Contact American Foundation & Waterproofing

-If you’re dealing with structural damage or water intrusion in your crawl space in Tennessee, northern Georgia, or western North Carolina, call the team at American Foundation & Waterproofing.
+If you’re dealing with structural damage or water intrusion in your crawl space in Tennessee, northern Georgia, or western North Carolina, call the team at American Foundation in Knoxville for crawl space waterproofing and repair.
 We’d be happy to provide a free quote and let you know exactly what needs to be done to repair the space for good.